gchq/sleeper/docs/usage/ingest-batcher.md

 ./scripts/utility/ingestBatcherReport.sh <instance-id> <report-type-standard-or-json> <optional-query-type>
 ```

-If you do not provide a query type as a parameter to the script you will be prompted to select one of the query
+The query type can be one of the following options:

-types below:
+- `-a` shows all files, whether waiting to be batched, or already in jobs

-- ALL, which will show you files waiting to be batched, and files that have been batched.
+- `-p` shows pending files, which have not yet been added to a job

-- PENDING, which will only show you files that are waiting to be batched.
+If you do not provide a query type as a parameter to the script you will be prompted to select one.

 ### Manually sending files to the batcher queue

 You can find the URL of the ingest batcher submission queue in the system-defined
-property `sleeper.ingest.batcher.submit.queue.url`.
+property `sleeper.ingest.batcher.submit.queue.url`, documented [here](properties/instance/cdk/ingest.md).

 An example message is shown below: